-AIC automatically applies the insurance fee but it may be waived during the yearly posted waiver periods if the student has comparable coverage with another carrier.
+AIC automatically applies the insurance fee but it may be waived during the add-drop period of the initial term for the year if the student has comparable coverage with another carrier.
 A 12-month plan, the insurance covers the period between August 1st and July 31st of the following year.
 The cost of insurance is subject to annual increases.

 This is a brief overview of the plan and additional terms and conditions apply.
 Contact Student Accounts for complete plan information.
-The policy information and applicable waiver periods are posted on the my.aic.edu portal.
+Policy information is posted on the my.aic.edu portal.